MyBadProjects/Name-Generator/README.md

 # Name-Generator
-This is a C# based Name Generator.
+This is a ??? based Name Generator.